Version date: December 30, 2019

 - To enable other users to search for and locate you via the directory.

-- To research and analyze our users' demographics, interests and behavior in an aggregated form to better understand and serve our users and improve our Site and its offerings.
+- To research and analyze our users' demographics, interests and behavior to better understand and serve our users and improve our Site and its offerings.

-- To contact you periodically with communications about events, publications or employment opportunities with Firm, affiliates or partners, which we feel might interest you, unless you ask not to be contacted.
+- To contact you periodically with communications about Firm announcements, seminars, events, legal memoranda, publications or employment opportunities with the Firm, affiliates or partners, which we feel might interest you, unless you ask not to be contacted.
 You will have an opportunity to opt out of receiving further messages.

 - To get your feedback and viewpoints through polls and surveys conducted by us and others.
 You are not obligated to respond to polls and surveys and can choose the information you provide.